Our Staff

 crmcdona@central.uh.edu

 Crystle McDonald-Hutchinson was born and raised in Detroit, Michigan, and graduated from St. Mary’s of Redford High School.
-She attended Texas Southern University for the first years of her college education, and then transferred to the University of Houston-Downtown campus, where she received her Bachelor’s degree in Social Sciences.
-Her educational inspiration carried her to earn a Master’s of Business Administration at Our Lady of the Lake University, and she earned an MBA with a certification in Health Care Management.
+She attended Texas Southern University for the first years of her college education, and then transferred to the University of Houston-Downtown campus, where she received her bachelor’s degree in social sciences.
+Her educational inspiration carried her to earn a Master of Business Administration at Our Lady of the Lake University, and she earned an MBA with a certification in Health Care Management.
 Crystle held a state certification from the Board of Evaluators for Interpreters and used that platform to work with deaf and hard-of-hearing children in the school district.
 She received a certificate in Special Education and English as a Second Language.
-Crystle has worked in education for nineteen years in different capacities.
+Crystle has worked in education since 1994 in different capacities.
 She has worked as a case manager for Early Childhood Intervention for the Mental Health/Mental Retardation Authority of Harris County, a case manager for the Bread of Life Homeless Shelter, and has been the Director of Rainbow Academy for McGee Chapel Missionary Baptist Church.

 Crystle has served as the Director of the Deaf ministry at McGee Chapel Missionary Baptist Church.
 She has also served as the membership chairperson for the Greater Houston Interpreters for the Deaf, and currently volunteers as an interpreter for church services.